(My mom and her friend Jenny)

 But aside from its rich history and famous children, Silay is also famous for its local delicacies the recipes of which have been handed down from generations of Silaynon families.
-I can always attest to that as my favorite snack stop in Silay is El Ideal - located on the ground floor of that unassuming house by the national highway near the City's public plaza.
+I can always attest to that as my favorite snack stop in Silay is El Ideal - located on the ground floor of a grey, heritage house by the national highway near the City's public plaza.

 Well, thanks to El Ideal, I can always satisfy my craving with a trip to Silay whenever I am on the island.

 And last year, we were able to enjoy, not just El Ideal's menu, but the rest of Silaynon's recipes!
 Held at Balay Negrense grounds, the Kaon Ta! food festival celebrated the gastronomic history and delights of Silay, and we were glad we made the trip!

 'Kaon ta', short for 'makaon kita', means let's eat.

 (The freshest lumpia made on the spot!)

 We made it to Balay Negrense that day, just in time for merienda.
 And at the first stall, Monsignor Gaston's adobong milyonaryo greeted everyone, inviting them to try his own style adobo.
 We weren't able to say 'hi' to Monsignor Gigi as we just missed him; he left when we arrived.
 Fortunately, he was able to make it to my birthday lunch at home a month after that.

 You can just imagine my drooling as I jumped from one stall to another with all those displays of yummy delicacies from 'heritage' recipes.
 See?
 Silay City has not only successfully preserved its old homes and converted them into showcases of its heritage, but the Silaynon families also preserved their family recipes and shared them with tourists and visitors from everywhere!